info7374-digitakmarketing-team5/assignment2-cltv/README.md

 ## Data
   The dataset for this assignment is - godaddy_dataset.csv

+## W5H Report
+  The W5H document is attached as W5H Report and Additional Requirements.pdf

 ## Modules

   1. *CustomerLifetimeValue.twbx* - Tableau Workbook Interactive Visualization dashboards for exploratory data analysis, analyzing customer lifetime value and AB testing